-Niel Scobie is a PhD student in Media Studies and holds an MA from Carleton University in Music and Culture and a BA (Honours) from Vancouver Island University in Digital Media Studies.
+Niel Scobie is a PhD student and part-time instructor in Media Studies as well as a sessional instructor at the University of Guelph's School of Fine Art and Music.
+He holds an MA from Carleton University in Music and Culture and a BA (Honours) from Vancouver Island University in Digital Media Studies.

-Popular music and culture, hip-hop studies, Canadian media theorists, sports and propaganda, political economy of communications, curriculum design.
+Popular music and culture, hip-hop studies, diaspora studies, turntablism/DJ arts, Canadian media theorists, sports and propaganda, political economy of communications, curriculum design.

-Stewart, Jesse and Niel Scobie.
-“Hip hop Music in Canada: Local and Translocal Identities.”
-Oxford Handbook of Hip Hop Music Studies.
+(Co-authored with Jesse Stewart) “Hip Hop Music in Canada: Local and Translocal Identities.”
+Oxford Handbook of Hip Hop Music Studies .
+Oxford University Press, UK.
 Forthcoming.